yonatan12344/Single_Cell_Astrocyte_Project/README.md

 you are studying as well as the mitochondrial conent of the cells you are studying to be better informed during your QC steps.
 The samples here come from 7 month old male mice who are WT or 5xFAD mice which are intended to simulate AD

+* Identifying astrocytes and exporting their cells for further pseudobulk analysis was done in the Clean_Analysis.RMD file, while pseudobulk analysis of the astrocyte cells only, was done in the true_astrocyte_analysis.RMD file.

 * Workflow:
 1. QC and normalization of snRNA seq data, importantly snRNA seq data should have lower mitochondrial content then scRNA seq data, so my 5 percent cutoff may have been